 The entrance to the cave is home to what is believed to be the oldest stalagmite in Europe.
 It’s around 45 million years old!
-A more recent addition to the cave’s entrance is the Agios Ioannis Spiliotis, a white chapel which was built in the 18th century.
+A more recent addition to the cave’s entrance is the Agios Ioannis Spiliotis, a white chapel that was built in the 18th century.

-The second-largest cave in Greece and undoubtedly one of its most impressive, Perama Cave is 4 kilometres from the city of Ioannina.
+The second-largest cave in Greece and undoubtedly one of its most impressive, Perama Cave is 4 kilometers from the city of Ioannina.
 The cave was a secret until the 1940s, locals found it when trying to find somewhere to hide from the Nazis.

 6 Blue Caves to visit in Greece